Our Nursing Programs

 - 2 nurse practitioners who manage the Long Term Follow-Up and Proton Therapy programs

 Together, the nurses in the hematology/oncology division are committed to defining the best practices for optimal patient outcomes, and are passionate about providing the highest standards in patient care.
-Nurses within the federally funded hemophilia treatment center located at Nemours Children’s Clinic, Jacksonville provide comprehensive hemophilia care and education locally, as well as to the Orlando and Pensacola areas.
+Nurses within the federally funded hemophilia treatment center located at Nemours Children's Specialty Care, Jacksonville provide comprehensive hemophilia care and education locally, as well as to the Orlando and Pensacola areas.

 The pediatric registered nurses in this division serve first and foremost as a liaison between hospitalists and primary care providers for hospitalized patients.
 This includes meeting each patient and his or her family, attending daily rounds with the medical team, and serving as a nursing resource for the patient, family, hospital staff and medical team.
 A critical part of this role is continually informing and updating the primary care providers as to the condition and status of their patient.